What Is Amazon Prime Day?

 Pretty powerful coming from a guy whose entire business depends on the internet, right?

-As Prime Day approaches it’s important to understand this area of your business and have a plan which allows you to capture as much as you can from the increase in traffic and sales velocity during Prime Day, week, and month.
+As Prime Day approaches, it’s important to understand this area of your business and have a plan that allows you to capture as much as you can from the increase in traffic and sales velocity during Prime Day, week, and month.

-Although many dreams of blasting through their sales goals, selling out of inventory, and receiving their largest payment from Amazon ever…
+Although many dream of blasting through their sales goals, selling out of inventory, and receiving their largest payment from Amazon ever…

 The top 1% of Amazon sellers are not focused on that.
 They know with the increase in traffic, the competition of millions of deals, and a mad rush of 1-Click purchases, the limits of Amazon’s marketplace and servers will be tested, as well as their own systems and processes.